jimbobbennett/NeopixelHolidayLights/README.md

-# IoT and Power Platform powered Neopixel Holiday Lights
+# Python, IoT, and Power Platform powered Neopixel Holiday Lights

 This repo contains hands on guide showing how to control Neopixel powered holiday lights with Python running on a Raspberry Pi, Azure IoT Central and the Microsoft Power Platform.